 How a Redis Cache Key Missing One Field Leaked Client Data Across Tenants for 72 Hours

-On a Tuesday afternoon, a client emailed support saying their dashboard was showing the wrong company name.
-We assumed a display bug — a stale frontend cache, a mismatched JOIN.
-It took us four hours to accept the real answer: for 72 hours, one paying enterprise tenant had been reading another tenant's confidential project data, served silently by our own Redis cache.
+A Tuesday afternoon.
+A client emailed support saying their dashboard was showing the wrong company name.
+I assumed a display bug.
+Stale frontend cache, maybe a mismatched JOIN, something cosmetic.
+It took four hours to accept the real answer: for 72 hours one paying enterprise tenant had been reading another tenant's confidential project data, served by our own Redis cache, quietly, with no errors anywhere.

-The platform was a project management SaaS — multiple enterprise clients, each with their own isolated
+The platform was a project management SaaS with multiple enterprise clients, each in their own

-workspace.
-Tenant isolation was enforced at the database layer: every query scoped by tenant_id,
+isolated workspace.
+Tenant isolation was enforced at the database layer: every query scoped by

 What we hadn't audited was the caching layer.